-Agoz’s cell phone mount has your iPhone in mind with its design.
+Agoz’s cell phone holder has your iPhone in mind with its design.
 It’s compatible with all iPhones ranging from the ancient iPhone 5 to the latest new iPhones.

-This mount is made from one piece of silicone, which allows it to securely hold phones ranging in screen size from 4.5″ to 6″.
+This phone holder is made from one piece of silicone, which allows it to securely hold phones ranging in screen size from 4.5″ to 6″.